 Driving on Sal Island in Cape Verde

 We visited Sal Island in Cape Verde in December 2022.
-Cape Verde is a perfect winter destination - warm climate and much sunshine and the locals are so friendly.
-Since Sal Island is a small and peaceful place, driving yourself is a good choice.
-Read from the article our driving tips in Sal.
+Cape Verde is a perfect winter destination with a warm climate, sunshine, and friendly locals.
+Since Sal Island is small and peaceful, driving yourself is a good choice.
+Read our driving tips in Sal.

 Cape Verde

-Cape Verde also known as Cabo Verde is an archipelago and island country in Africa located in the central Atlantic Ocean.
+Cape Verde, also known as Cabo Verde, is an archipelago and island country in Africa located in the central Atlantic Ocean.
 Cape Verde consists of ten volcanic islands.
 Some of these islands are popular winter travel destinations, especially for Europeans.
 These include the islands of Sal, Boa Vista, Sao Vicente, and Santiago.
 More popular nearby holiday destinations include the Canary Islands, Madeira and the Azores.
-However, Cape Verde is situated much more southern, making the climate pleasant even in the coldest winter months.
-Temperatures rise over 25 degrees and the seawater remains warm making it suitable for swimming.
+However, Cape Verde is much more southern, making the climate pleasant even in the coldest winter months.
+Temperatures rise over 25 degrees, and the seawater remains warm, making it suitable for swimming.

 Our Trip to Sal

 We visited Sal Island in Cape Verde in December 2022.
 We flew from Helsinki to Amílcar Cabral International Airport in Sal with a short technical stop at Gran Canary Airport.
 Sunclass Airlines provided us with a great holiday flight experience at a reasonable price.
-The flight time was almost 10 hours but the long flight time was not a big issue as we knew a sunny and warm destination was waiting for us amidst the cold Finnish winter.
+The flight time was almost 10 hours, but the long flight time was not a big issue as we knew a sunny and warm destination awaited us amidst the cold Finnish winter.

 Road Network in Sal

 There are only four national roads on Sal Island.
-These roads are paved but they are not in perfect condition.
+These roads are paved but not in perfect condition.
 They are still the best roads on the island.

 In addition, there are rural and municipal roads.
-Only a small percentage of the roads in Cape Verde are paved so driving outside the main roads is a bumpy ride.
-You need to drive slowly and be alert all the time to avoid the biggest holes on the road.
-Having a 4x4 car (four-wheel drive) is advisable but you will survive with a regular car too as we did.
-However, there is a constant risk of breaking a tire so it is important to confirm the insurance coverage of your hire car.
+Only a small percentage of the roads in Cape Verde are paved, so driving outside the main roads is a bumpy ride.
+You need to drive slowly and always be alert to avoid the biggest holes on the road.
+Having a 4x4 car (four-wheel drive) is advisable, but you will survive with a regular car, too, as we did.
+However, there is a constant risk of breaking a tyre, so it is important to confirm the insurance coverage of your hire car.

-On the best roads of the island, local drivers especially taxi drivers tend to speed because it is impossible to drive fast on rural roads.
-We advise you to be extra cautious while driving on the island and still follow speed limits even though other drivers may be overtaking you.
-It is never a good travel memory to get fined in a foreign country.
+On the best roads of the island, local drivers, especially taxi drivers, tend to speed because it is impossible to drive fast on rural roads.
+We advise you to be extra cautious while driving on the island and follow speed limits even though other drivers may overtake you.
+Getting fined in a foreign country is never a good travel memory.

 Majority of the hotels in Sal are located in Santa Maria in the south.
 There is a good highway from south to north.